 World class service in a world class city

 We treat an average of five* seriously injured patients every 24 hours.

 London – the hospital we operate in

 Trauma patients can suffer injuries that must be corrected quickly in order to prevent death or life-long disability.
 Our team works alongside the London Ambulance Service to provide rapid, effective treatment as soon as possible after injury.
-Our advanced trauma doctor and paramedic can perform procedures to relieve pain, straighten broken limbs, perform open chest surgery to restart the heart, control internal bleeding, give blood and deliver emergency general anaesthesia.
+Our advanced trauma doctor and paramedic can perform procedures to relieve pain, straighten broken limbs, perform open heart surgery to restart the heart, control internal bleeding, give blood and deliver emergency general anaesthesia.
 At the roadside.
 Within minutes of injury.

 Pre-hospital care defines the delivery of medical care before the patient arrives at hospital.
 This may be on a street, in an alleyway, under a train or in a field.
 We bring the hospital to the patient… wherever that may be.

 We provide the same medical treatments that you would expect from an Emergency Department, operating theatre or Intensive Care Unit.
 We bring the hospital directly to our patients.

 Some of our patients would not have survived without our intervention during this phase.
 London’s Air Ambulance has provided pre-hospital care in London for 29 years and our dedicated teams have helped more than 38,000 patients.

 Wherever we are needed